Cubitect/cubiomes/README.md

     printf("Seed: %" PRId64 "\n", (int64_t) seed);
     printf("Estimated position of first stronghold: (%d, %d)\n", pos.x, pos.z);

-    // The finders for the strongholds and spawn require that the seed is
-    // applied to the generator beforehand.
     Generator g;
     setupGenerator(&g, mc, 0);
     applySeed(&g, 0, seed);